20 Different Types of Snakes in Delaware

 A species of constrictors known collectively as “rat snakes” are found in various parts of the East and Midwest.

-Because of their preference for rodents and their propensity to live in places with dense populations of people, people frequently refer to these snakes as “rat snakes” for this reason.
+Because they prefer rodents and are prone to living in places with dense populations of people, people frequently refer to these snakes as “rat snakes.

-While several of the types of snakes in Delaware have nicknames that include “rat snake,” some species go by names like “corn snake” and “fox snake.”
+While several of the types of snakes in Delaware have nicknames, such as “rat snake,” some species are known by names like “corn snake” and “fox snake.”

-They are frequently discussed in the reptile trade due to their big size and generally placid demeanor.
+They are frequently discussed in the reptile trade due to their big size and calm demeanor.

 3. Racers and Whipsnake